coswald/JTalker/STYLEGUIDE.md

 [Objects.hashCode()](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#hashCode())
 make it very easy to follow these contracts.

-### Premature optimization is the root of all evil.
+### Premature optimization is the root of all evil
 Donald Knuth is a smart guy, and he had a few things to [say](http://c2.com/cgi/wiki?PrematureOptimization) on the topic.